vrctxl/VideoTXL/README.md

 To add the repository:

 * Click the repository link to open it in your browser.
-* Press the first "Add to VCC" button to add the repo to your creator companion.
+* Press the first **Add to VCC** button to add the repo to your creator companion.

 Or to add manually:

 * Open the Packages tab on the Settings page of the creator companion.
-* Press the "Add Repository" button in the upper-right corner.
+* Press the **Add Repository** button in the upper-right corner.
 * Paste in the repo URL: https://vrctxl.github.io/VPM/index.json

 ### Add the package to your project

-* Add the "TXL - VideoTXL" package to your project from the packages list.
+* Add the **TXL - VideoTXL** package to your project from the packages list.
-* The "TXL - CommonTXL" package will also be brought in automatically as a dependency.
+* The **TXL - CommonTXL** package will also be brought in automatically as a dependency.
 * Consider adding any of the other TXL packages for things like stage microphones, advanced access control, etc.

 ## Upgrading from pre-VPM releases

 To upgrade from the **VideoTXL 2.0 betas**, you can import the VPM packages directly into an existing project.
 The related assets in Assets/Texel will be automatically removed.
-If you're on an early beta, it would be a good idea to upgrade to beta 9 first, reaching the release notes of each beta along the way for a few important changes the happaned along the way.
+If you're on an early beta, it would be a good idea to upgrade to beta 9 first, reading the release notes of each beta along the way for a few important changes the happaned.

 To upgrade from the **VideoTXL 1.4.x** release or earlier, there is no direct upgrade path.
 You should fully remove the Assets/Texel folder, and recreate your video player setup.
 It would be a good idea to check the project wiki for up to